 One small section of remaining wall

 The real joy of this walk is the view from the top, which is stunning.
-We could see right across to Talgarth in the north.Michael making his way back down via the wider path
+We could see right across to Talgarth in the north.Mr B making his way back down via the wider path

 It was almost trickier going down than it had been on the way up.
 I got the feeling that if I slipped I’d be rolling right to the bottom with nothing to stop me.The way down